Mathivanan-R/Adactin/README.md

 # Adactin
-This repository is to automate the Adactin hotel
+This repository is used to automate the Adactin hotel